despotadesdibujau/southsmalltalks/docs/how-to-deploy-in-pharo.md

  * deployment
    * myApplication.image
    * vm
-- Create a development directory
-- Create a exe-factory directory
-- Create the deploy directory
-- Save the minimal image
-- Save the 32 bits VM
-- Proof that all works

 ### Load your application in the minimal image
 The next script doesn't work with GitHub and Filetree repositories.